 8.5.2 Semi-Annual CAEECC Presentation

-The intent of the semi-annual presentations is to provide insight into the progress since the Q2 Annual Report.
+The intent of the semi-annual presentations is to provide insight into the progress since the Q2 presentation on the Annual Report.
 These presentations would focus on overall metrics by sector and portfolio (as outlined above) as well as any challenged programs.

 8.5.3 Non-CAEEC Member Stakeholder Input Opportunities